 Personal data and ‘special categories of personal data’

-The new law will apply only to ‘personal data’.
-You can find out more about personal data and the new GDPR regulations on the ICO website.
-Special category personal data will be personal data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or is about their health, sex life or sexual orientation and includes genetic and biometric data.
-The council will need to comply with more safeguards when processing special personal data.
+The law applies only to ‘personal data’.
+You can find out more about personal data and the UK GDPR regulations on the ICO website.
+Special category personal data is personal data that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or is about their health, sex life or sexual orientation and includes genetic and biometric data.
+The council has to comply with more safeguards when processing special personal data.

 Redbridge's commitments under GDPR

 Redbridge's commitment will be to ensure that the data is: